Last updated: April 2017

 These are all terms used to describe a particular form of technology implemented by many websites in order to help them to analyse how their site is being used and, in turn, to improve your experience of their site.
 They may also be used to target any advertising being served on the web page you are viewing.

 A web beacon (or similar) usually takes the form of a small, transparent image, which is embedded in a web page or an email.
 They are used in conjunction with cookies and send information such as your IP address, when you viewed the page or email, from what device and your (broad) location.

 - To enable us to recognise your device so you don't have to give the same information repeatedly;

-- To record what people like and don’t like on the website and the popularity of various elements of the website so that we can ensure that it works properly at points of high usage.
+- To record what people like and don’t like on the site and the popularity of various elements of the site so that we can ensure that it works properly at points of high usage.
 Lonely Planet also uses a number of independent measurement, advertising and research companies.
 They gather information regarding the visitors to Lonely Planet on our behalf using cookies, log file data and code which is embedded on our website.
 Lonely Planet uses this type of information to help improve the services it provides to its users.

 What is Behavioural Marketing?

 We may then display advertisements on the sites which we believe people in your market segment will find relevant.
 We consider that this makes the advertising more interesting and useful to you, and also helps us increase the value we get out of the sites and from our advertisers, and therefore ultimately gives us a greater ability to invest in great content for the benefit of all our users.